Barbog/deja-website/pages/en/faq'ing-read-me.md

 <span style="color:#77011e;"><u> "How can I participate in DeJā?"</u></span>

-- First, register to this site if you haven't done so already.
+- First, create an account on this site if you haven't done so already.
 Start by going to the log in button on the top left of the site and follow the link.

 - Second, check your email for the password.
 You will be able to change it after you have logged in.